mkaniaa/ciscio_task/README.md

     <code>docker build -t yourdockerusername/cisco_task . </code>

 7. Run the container in the interactive mode with the terminal attached.
+As the last argument type in the MAC Address that you want to check.

     _Example command:_

-    <code>docker run -p 8888:5000 -ti  yourdockerusername/cisco_task </code>
+    <code>docker run -p 8888:5000 -ti  yourdockerusername/cisco_task 44:38:39:ff:ef:57</code>

-8. Input the MAC Address you need to check.
-9. Enter your answer whether you want to continue or close the tool (Yes/No).
+9. If you enter invalid MAC Address, the program will ask you for the valid one.
+If you want to cancel this operation just click CTRL + C.

 ## Technical information: